Using e-system to develop and manage PGDs

 The MHRA have confirmed that electronic systems and processes can be used to record individual authorisation of those using PGDs.

-These systems must comply with Patient Group Directions NICE MPG2 2017 which state the following:
+These systems must comply with NICE PGD guidance which states:

 For each PGD, the provider organisation should: